Polybags' range of compostable bags are derived from natural, renewable resources to reduce the impact of the packaging on the environment.

-Polybags' range of compostable packaging is manufactured from sugars, oils and other compounds in renewable feed-stocks that can be converted into chemicals and polymers using conversion processes similar to those of traditional polythene.
+This renewable packaging is manufactured from sugar cane, potato starch and other renewable resources that can be converted into chemicals and polymers using conversion processes similar to those of traditional polythene.

-This ultra-green packaging is biodegradable and compostable, meeting EU compostability standard EN13432.
+Ideal for collecting food waste, this ultra-green packaging is biodegradable and compostable, meeting EU compostability standard EN13432.

-PolyBio packaging requires an active microbial environment such as a compost heap to fully degrade but, when placed in industrial composting conditions, will completely disintegrate into carbon dioxide (CO2), water and biomass within 10-12 weeks, leaving no harmful residue behind.
+Compostable packaging requires an active microbial environment such as a compost heap to fully degrade but, when placed in industrial composting conditions, will completely disintegrate into carbon dioxide (CO2), water and biomass within 10-12 weeks, leaving no harmful residue behind.

 To comply with this standard, all packaging must meet the following key requirements: